×

 Cultivating Your Unique Vibe - Voquent

 As a result, they are likely to vibe with the audience.
 When we listen to a piece of music, it inspires within us a certain mood or vibe.
-And when a voice-over artist reads a script, they must intuitively identify the vibe of the words and navigate the spectrum of their unique voice to match it.
+When a voice over artist reads a script, they must intuitively identify the vibe of the words and navigate the spectrum of their unique voice to match it.

 Not just in the literal sense of reading the words presented to you on the page, though that is a vital skill for the job, A significant skill when much of the copy is rewritten as you speak it!